‘The Masked Singer’ Spoilers: Could Rhino Be Country Singer Sam Hunt?

 For their first clue package, they explained that they have appeared on many magazine covers and was the “toast of the town every week.”
 They became addicted to being on top of everything before they “crashed and burned.”
 Rhino pushed people close to them away, has a connection to Nashville, the famed Grand Ole Opry, and potentially rides a motorcycle.

-According to Monsters and Critics, when it came down to the judges guessing who it could be, most of them seemed to be on the same page.

-They named country singers Jason Aldean and Tim McGraw as well as professional baseball player Tim Tebow.

-However, fans of the show have come up with other guesses.
+According to Good Housekeeping, the judges believe Rhino is a professional athlete.
+However, fans of the show have come up with other guesses that are not related to sport.

 Some believe John Travolta could be Rhino.
 The living legend who can act, dance, and sing may be underneath the costume.
 Rhino appears to be very tall and Travolta is 6-foot-2.

-Another guess among viewers is country singer Sam Hunt who is 6-foot-3.
-The “Break Up in a Small Town” hitmaker has performed at the Grand Ole Opry and rides a motorcycle in his music video for his song “Downtown’s Dead,” which links to the clue in the package.
+Another guess among viewers is country singer Sam Hunt who is 6-foot-3, per Celeb Heights.
+The “Break Up in a Small Town” hitmaker has performed at the Grand Ole Opry and rides a motorcycle in his music video for his song “Downtown’s Dead,” which links to one of the clues in the package.
+The “crashed and burned” reference could be in relation to Hunt getting arrested last year for DUI, per Tennessean.

 On social media, Sam Hunt seems to be a popular choice.